rajivsarvepalli/alchemy-mock/README.rst

     >>> session.query(AnotherModel).filter(Model.note == 'hello world').all()
     []

-Finally ``UnifiedAlchemyMagicMock`` can partially fake session mutations such as ``session.add(instance)``.
+The ``UnifiedAlchemyMagicMock`` can partially fake session mutations such as ``session.add(instance)``.
 For example::

     >>> session = UnifiedAlchemyMagicMock()